Filipino Americans: Cuisine

 The number of Filipino restaurants does not reflect the size of the population.
 Due to the restaurant business not being a major source of income for the community, few non-Filipinos are familiar with the cuisine.
 Although American cuisine influenced Filipino cuisine, it has been criticized by non-Filipinos.
-Even on Oahu where there is a significant Filipino American population, Filipino cuisine is not as noticeable as other Asian cuisines.
-One study found that Filipino cuisine was not often listed in Food frequency questionnaires.
+Even on Oahu where there is a significant Filipino-American population, Filipino cuisine is not as noticeable as other Asian cuisines.
+One study found that Filipino cuisine was not often listed in food frequency questionnaires.
 On television, Filipino cuisine has been criticized, such as on Fear Factor, and praised, such as on Anthony Bourdain: No Reservations, and Bizarre Foods America.

+While "new" Filipino restaurants and fusion-type places have been opening up, traditionally, "native cuisine proved itself strong and resistant to 'fraternization' with foreign invaders.
+The original dishes have retained their ingredients, cooking methods, and spirit."

+Filipino cuisine is much like its culture, a blend of many influences through the years of colonization.
+Popular Filipino dishes such as pancit has Hokkien roots, adobo from Spain and Mexico, and the use of bagoong and patis, fermented sauces that stem from Malay origins.

-Filipino American chefs cook in many fine dining restaurants, including Cristeta Comerford who is the executive chef in the White House, though many do not serve Filipino cuisine in their restaurants.
-Reasons given for the lack of Filipino cuisine in the U.S. include colonial mentality, lack of a clear identity, a preference for cooking at home and a continuing preference of Filipino Americans for cuisines other than their own.
-Filipino cuisine remains prevalent among Filipino immigrants, with restaurants and grocery stores catering to the Filipino American community, including Jollibee, a Philippines-based fast food chain.
+Filipino-American chefs cook in many fine dining restaurants, including Cristeta Comerford who is the executive chef in the White House, though many do not serve Filipino cuisine in their restaurants.
+Reasons given for the lack of Filipino cuisine in the US include colonial mentality, lack of a clear identity, a preference for cooking at home, a continuing preference of Filipino Americans for cuisines other than their own, and the nebulous nature of Filipino cuisine itself due to its historical influences.
+Filipino cuisine remains prevalent among Filipino immigrants, with restaurants and grocery stores catering to the Filipino-American community, including Jollibee, a Philippines-based fast-food chain.

-In the 2010s, successful and critically reviewed Filipino American restaurants were featured in The New York Times.
+In the 2010s, successful and critically reviewed Filipino-American restaurants were featured in The New York Times.
 That same decade began a Filipino Food movement in the United States; it has been criticized for gentrification of the cuisine.
 Bon Appetit named Bad Saint in Washington, D.C. "the second best new restaurant in the United States" in 2016.
 Food & Wine named Lasa, in Los Angeles, one of its restaurants of the year in 2018.
-With this emergence of Filipino American restaurants, food critics like Andrew Zimmern have predicted that Filipino food will be "the next big thing" in American cuisine.
+With this emergence of Filipino-American restaurants, food critics like Andrew Zimmern have predicted that Filipino food will be "the next big thing" in American cuisine.
 Yet in 2017, Vogue described the cuisine as "misunderstood and neglected"; SF Weekly in 2019, later described the cuisine as "marginal, underappreciated, and prone to weird booms-and-busts".